thinhtn3/ip-golang/go-api/readme.md

 # Backend Flow

 ## Config
-Load all env keys to config package and function to initialize Supabase
+Load all env keys to config package and function to initialize Supabase.<br>
+Database is init at main.go and is to be passed to services when needed.<br>
+Dependency injection: connected to database when server starts, then passing that connection explicitly to the services that needs them.<br>

 ## Middlewares
 ### auth.go (Required for all protected routes)